 The overall goal of the Evaluation Core (EC) is to design and conduct a comprehensive evaluation for monitoring the achievements of short, medium and long-term goals of the PRCTRC.
-As well, the EC efforts are aim to develop high-level evaluation capacity integrating evaluation practices in the daily functions and operations of PRCTRC.
+As well, the EC efforts develop high-level evaluation capacity integrating evaluation practices in the daily functions and operations of PRCTRC.

 - Promote an evaluation culture to facilitate a healthy organizational structure in the PRCTRC for the accomplishment of the proposed goals.